-8 Units - Ready to Eat - Ham Cachitos , Ham & Cheese, or Cheese
+4 or 8 Units - Ready to Eat - Ham Cachitos.

 The Cachito, as its name suggests, is a bread in the shape of a horn in a dough that is soft, thin, and perfumed, stuffed with ham, sometimes ham and cheese or just cheese.
 It is usually accompanied by cafe con leche or a fruit juice.
-There are those who like ham stuffed with turkey breast or ham and cheese.
-It is always tasty.
+There are those who like them stuffed with turkey breast instead.
+In any case it's always tasty.

 The Venezuelan ham cachito is a roll of sweet-flavored wheat dough, stuffed with cooked ham and bacon, which is very popular all over Venezuela along with the arepas, cachapas and empanadas.
 Generally, it is sold and made in bakeries and eaten daily at any time of the day, although a ham cachito at breakfast, with orange juice or cafe con leche, is the favorite fast food when on the run.
 There are many stories about the origin of this delicacy and almost all relate the relationship that the Portuguese who came to our land seeking shelter and work, started their lives by opening bakeries.
 One version of the story tells that the cachito is a transformation of the croissant recipe, which was very difficult to prepare in lands as warm as the Caribbean, also there is another story that very little is known or has been disclosed and is that the iconic Cachito was created in Petare.
 Petare was back then a small village east of Caracas and it is characterized by being a pioneer in many things for Venezuela, for example they had the first factory of rifles.
 But perhaps his most important contribution is the popular Cachito.